-We have to ask some stupid questions.
-Knowing what we know now, how smart would it be to fabricate some wings, secure them with duct tape to our arms, and base jump into the sky?
-What kind of inventor would relaunch one of those pedal thingies that produced a few moments of lift before thudding to the ground, leaving the pedaler exhausted and battered?
-How do you explain a person who tries to fly while ignoring what others have learned through accumulated trial and error (other than he must have a room-temperature IQ)?
+Knowing what we know now, how smart would it be to fabricate some wings, secure them with duct tape to your arms, and jump off a cliff?
+How do you explain a person who tries to fly while ignoring what others have learned through accumulated trial and error?
 Once the pivotal design is realized, does anyone in his right mind revert?